Sponsor spotlight: Apply for Lynnwood Public Facilities District Board of Directors position | MLTnews.com

 - Letter of interest and resume from the candidate

 To apply, please complete the online application at LynnwoodWA.gov/PFDboard.
-Submittal of materials must be received by 5 P.M on February 15.
-Selected applicants will be asked to participate in an interview with City Council, City Staff, and PFD Staff.
+Submittal of materials must be received by 5 p.m. on Feb.
+15. Selected applicants will be asked to participate in an interview with city council, city staff, and PFD staff.

 Application materials may also be mailed to: